 Ease of setup: there’s no need for an IT team to build, install, and keep the software running.
 The software provider takes care of all these things.

 Online access & flexibility: an internet connection is all you need to have full control of your processes.
 It’s the provider that hosts the software on their own servers and makes it accessible on all your devices.

 Higher security: if hackers were to infiltrate your network, your business processes and data would not be affected.
 Whatever happens, you can ensure business continuity and the ongoing good performance of your services.

 How does a business process automation software work?

 A business process is simply a set of tasks performed in a specific order to achieve a goal.
 Therefore, you have to start by defining your goal and the steps to achieve it.
 The software allows you to set up user-defined rules to build a conditional workflow that triggers the steps.

 If done manually, such a process could take up to a week - and much longer if the parties are in different countries.
-BPA software reduces processing time to just a few hours.
+Business process automation solutions reduce processing time to just a few hours.

 Business process automation examples

 Let’s look at a couple of examples to better understand the potential of BPA.

 Did you know that 58% of organizations admit their onboarding program is more focused on operations and paperwork rather than on people and performance?